Probate Q&A Series

 Detailed Answer

-In North Carolina, formal (solemn‐form) wills must be in writing, signed by the testator, and witnessed by two competent individuals who sign in the testator’s presence.
+In North Carolina, attested wills must be in writing, signed by the testator, and witnessed by two competent individuals who sign in the testator’s presence.
 See N.C.
-Gen. Stat. § 31-1.1.
-If you lose the original handwritten will, you can still seek probate by filing a petition under N.C.
-Gen. Stat. § 31-2.5, which governs lost or destroyed wills.
+Gen. Stat. § 31-3.3.
+A holographic will is a separate type of will under North Carolina law and does not require attesting witnesses if the statutory requirements are met.
+If you lose the original will, you can still seek probate by filing a proceeding to probate a lost will before the Clerk of Superior Court.

 Here’s how to proceed:

 2. Prepare and File a Petition.
-File a petition with the Clerk of Superior Court in the county where the decedent resided.
-In the petition, describe the will’s contents, explain how the original went missing, and state that the decedent did not intentionally revoke it.
+File a proceeding with the Clerk of Superior Court in the county where the decedent resided.
+In the filing, describe the will’s contents, explain how the original went missing, and state that the decedent did not revoke it.

 4. Prove the Will’s Validity at Hearing.
 Appear at the hearing and introduce your evidence: witness affidavits, copies of the will, and any supporting documents.
-You must convince the court by clear and convincing evidence that the will complied with solemn‐form requirements and that the original was lost through no fault of yours.
+You must prove the valid execution and contents of the will and rebut any presumption of revocation that may arise from the absence of the original.

 5. Obtain an Order Admitting the Copy.
-If the court finds in your favor, it will enter an order admitting the copy as the decedent’s last will and testament.
-The clerk will then issue letters testamentary to the personal representative you nominate in the copy.
+If the clerk finds in your favor, the clerk may admit the will to probate.
+If the will names an executor who qualifies, the clerk may issue letters testamentary to that personal representative.

-After admission, the personal representative can gather assets, pay debts, and distribute property according to the terms of the copy.
-Failing to follow proper notice or proof requirements can delay probate or result in denial of the petition.
+After admission, the personal representative can gather assets, pay debts, and distribute property according to the terms of the probated will.
+Failing to follow proper notice or proof requirements can delay probate or result in denial of the proceeding.

 Key Points to Remember

-• Formal wills require two attesting witnesses who signed in the testator’s presence (§ 31-1.1).
+• Attested wills require two attesting witnesses who signed in the testator’s presence (§ 31-3.3).

-• Assemble clear and convincing evidence: witness affidavits, copies, drafts, or correspondence.
+• Assemble evidence such as witness affidavits, copies, drafts, or correspondence.

-• Attend the court hearing and present your proof to the Clerk of Superior Court.
+• Attend the hearing and present your proof to the Clerk of Superior Court.

 • Once admitted, follow standard probate steps: asset inventory, creditor notice, and distribution.